1. Check Activation via Settings (Windows 11 & 10)

 control

-and hit Enter. - Navigate to System and Security → System.
+, and hit Enter. - Navigate to System and Security → System.

-3. Run a Command in Command Prompt
+3. Use Command Prompt

 slmgr.vbs /xpr